skip to Main Content

 • Dust

-Some dogs reverse sneeze when they get overly excited or from vigorous exercise such as pulling too hard on their daily walks.
+A dog reverse sneezes when they get overly excited or from vigorous exercise, such as pulling too hard on their daily walks.

 Yorkie dog looking at camera while laying dog with paw tucked under.